josephSebastian27/SQL_Netflix_Data_Analysis/README.md

 ![](https://github.com/josephSebastian27/SQL_Netflix_Data_Analysis/blob/main/Netflix_logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project entails an in-depth analysis of Netflix's movies and TV shows dataset using SQL, aimed at uncovering meaningful insights to support data-driven decision-making.
+The analysis addresses key business questions related to Netflix's content library, focusing on trends and patterns that can drive strategic planning and audience engagement.

 ## Objectives

-- Analyze the distribution of content types (movies vs TV shows).
+- Analyze the distribution of content types (Movies vs. TV Shows) to understand platform focus.
-- Identify the most common ratings for movies and TV shows.
+- Identify the most frequent content ratings to assess audience targeting.
-- List and analyze content based on release years, countries, and durations.
+- Examine content release trends across years, countries, and durations to highlight geographic and temporal patterns.
-- Explore and categorize content based on specific criteria and keywords.
+- Categorize and explore content based on specific criteria and keywords for targeted insights.

 ## Dataset